siemens/ix/packages/documentation/docs/controls/application-frame/_application-header_styleguide.md

 ## Dos and Don’ts
-- Do align other slot usages for Siemens applications with the our team to keep a consistent look and feel
+- Do align other slot usages for Siemens applications with our team to keep a consistent look and feel
 - Do use the avatar dropdown for actions related to the current logged in user
 - Don’t overload the slot with too many elements (overflows are not handled automatically)
 - Don’t use the avatar if your application does not support user profiles